 What happens in a sex therapy session?

-Well, let’s ask a different question: if you were completely safe and completely honoured and respected, what would you choose to explore?
+Well, let’s ask a different question: if you were completely safe and felt completely welcome and respected, what would you choose to explore?
+And which mode of working would you choose: in person, online or by telephone?

-Some people want to explore what it’s like just to rest in receiving, with no obligation to reciprocate.
+Some people want to explore what it’s like just to rest in loving touch.

 Others feel disembodied, or only partially embodied, and want to explore the full range of their potential for bodily pleasure and sensation.

-Some people want to recover a sense of themselves as sexual beings which they feel they’ve lost, perhaps due to having been in a long relationship, or having become a mother.
+Some people want to recover a sense of themselves as sexual beings which they feel they’ve lost, perhaps due to having been in a long relationship, or having become a mother, or having gone through the menopause, or just losing confidence.

 Others need help in opening themselves up to sexuality, perhaps because of difficult experiences when young, or significant life changes.
-That might entail genital mapping, de-armouring or Erotic Massage.
+That might entail advice about sexual techniques, guidance about how to masturbate more pleasurably and fully, or Erotic Massage.

 Some people want to learn how to say yes, and how to say no. How to find out what they want, and how to ask for it.